Originality.ai is the toughest ensemble detector on the market with a 13%+ false positive rate. Here's the complete 2026 strategy guide.

 The agency had been running their content through a mainstream paraphraser that sailed through GPTZero and Winston AI.
 Didn't touch Originality.ai scores meaningfully.

-That agency is now one of HumanLike.pro's Agency plan clients.
+That agency now runs the workflow on HumanLike.pro's higher-capacity paid tiers.
 Their Originality.ai scores average 12.3% across all deliverables.

 Scoring well on GPTZero and Winston AI doesn't mean you'll score well on Originality.ai.
 It uses an ensemble approach that catches patterns other detectors miss.